The best hotels in Bagan

 The $12 zone fee stings at first but covers 4-5 days of temple access. it works out to less than $3/day if you plan your time right.
 Street food around Nyaung-U Market goes for 500-2,000 MMK per dish.
 And yes, the budget hotels here are genuinely decent. this isn't a city where you suffer by spending less.

-Bagan's best neighborhoods
+Bagan's best hotel regions

 Old Bagan is where you stay if you want to wake up surrounded by temples. but it costs more and the area is tightly controlled.
 If you want local life and better value, Nyaung-U is the smarter base for most travelers.